-All invested investment funds managed by external management companies shall be officially classified as Art.
+All invested investment funds managed by external management companies must be classified as either Art.
 8 or Art.
-9 in accordance with the Disclosure Regulation by their manufacturer or at least comply with good governance rules.
-This is not applicable to invested government bond funds.
+9 under the Disclosure Regulation or at least comply with the requirements for good corporate governance, if applicable.

 In addition, the sustainable/ESG investment process of all such investment funds undergo a pre investment due diligence.
 Only investment funds demonstrating an ESG selection process and ESG criteria similar to those of ERSTE RESPONSIBLE funds will be whitelisted for investment.
 Compliance with this requirement is reviewed on a regular basis.
-Funds, which's ESG standard no longer meet the ERSTE RESPONSIBLE standards are deleted from the whitelist and divested in the best interests of the investors.
+Funds,